bahrus/xtal-state/README.md

 # \<xtal-state\>

+**NB**  I am excited (and slightly embarassed) to report that AMP actually provides numerous components built around the same concept as these components -- namely, amp-bind (which I had heard about before this component was created) actually uses [history.state](https://amp.dev/documentation/components/amp-bind?referrer=ampproject.org#modifying-history-with-amp.pushstate()) as its "system of record" and all of the binding it provides for components like the datepicker actually stores the values in history.state!
+So what do these components offer that AMP doesn't?
+I guess the address parser, and the ability to have state add the local DOM as well as Shadow level.
+But definitely take a look at AMP.

 xtal-state-* are a few Web components (and an api) that wrap and extend the power of the history api.

 One of the goals of xtal-state is that it be scalable (think [Scala](https://www.scala-lang.org/old/node/250.html)) -- it can solve simple problems simply, with a miminal learning curve, but it can also be used to tackle progressively more difficult problems, each problem requiring more nuance and mastery.